justinoboyle/nigeria-project/partial/landmarks.md

 # Landmarks

 Nigeria is known for its natural landmarks and wildlife reserves.
-Safari destinations such as Cross River National Park and Yankari National Park showcase waterfalls, dense rainforests, savannah and more primate habitats.
+Safari destinations such as Cross River National Park and Yankari National Park showcase waterfalls, dense rainforests, savannah and rare primate habitats.

 <div class="alert alert-warning" role="alert">
   <strong>Travel alert!</strong> The U.S. Mission in Nigeria has received information that groups associated with terrorism may be planning to mount attacks against hotels in Nigeria that are frequented by westerners. <br />